xenoinc/ToolsHub/readme.md

 * Launch app on system startup

 ## Coding
-The framework relyes on Mono.Addins for extending to add new features.
+The framework relies on Mono.Addins for extending to add new features.
 With that, there are key ``endpoints`` you can attach to.

 ### Endpoints
 * OnStart